3rd Division (North Korea): Korean War

 During the initial attack by the North Koreans on June 25, 1950, the division was part of the I Corps.

 The 3rd Division was part of the North Korean advance from Seoul to Taejon.
 It also fought in the Battle of Pusan Perimeter.

-During the U.N. outbreak from the Pusan Perimeter in mid-September, the Division controlled Hills 268 and 121, along the southern approach of the Waegwan-Taegu road, one of the key positions.
+During the U.N. breakout from the Pusan Perimeter in mid-September, the Division controlled Hills 268 and 121, along the southern approach of the Waegwan-Taegu road, one of the key positions.
 In many cases, the North Koreans fought to the last man, but after suffering a two-day assault by the American 1st Cavalry Division and the 5th Regimental Combat Team, including three flights of U.S. Air Force F–51 Mustang fighters dropping napalm, firing rockets, and strafing runs, they lost the hill.
 With the loss of these key positions, the 3rd Division's defenses around Waegwan broke apart and its troops began a panic-stricken retreat across Naktong.
 Aerial observers estimated that 1,500 North Koreans crossed to the west side of the Naktong just above Waegwan.
 Further reports indicated that the roads north of the town were jammed with North Korean soldiers in groups of 10 to 300.
 Furthermore, reports contend that when the remaining units of the division withdrew across the Naktong River just north of Waegwan, they sustained tremendous casualties and were practically annihilated.
 According to fragmentary reports, division headquarters and other elements of the 3rd Division, totaling approximately 1,800 men, succeeded in reaching Sangju, where they were ordered to retreat north. after the Korean War O Jin-u was made commander of the Infantry Division.

 In 1968, it was reported to be part of the 2nd Army Group reserves, facing the western side of the DMZ.